Dinosaurs in Jurassic Park: Gallimimus

-A group of running Gallimimus is seen in the first film, created by ILM entirely through CGI.
-It was the first dinosaur to be digitized during production.
+Unlike most of the dinosaurs in the film, ILM animators created the Gallimimus model by hand rather than scanning one of Winston's maquettes, which made the Gallimimus move more smoothly and be easier to animate.
 The Gallimimus design was based on ostriches, and the animators also referred to footage of herding gazelles.
 In the ILM parking lot, animators were filmed running around to provide reference for the dinosaurs' run, with plastic pipes standing in for a fallen tree that the Gallimimus jump over.
 One of the animators fell while trying to make the jump, and this inspired the incorporation of a Gallimimus also falling.
-All of the Gallimimus used the same run cycle, which was manually tweaked slightly for each individual dinosaur to make them distinct.
 The tree was carefully rigged to get jostled by wires and miniature explosives, so that when the Gallimimus were composited onto the footage, it would appear that they were moving the log.
 A portion of the scene depicts a Tyrannosaurus killing a Gallimimus, inspired by a scene in the 1969 film The Valley of Gwangi.
 Horse squeals were used to provide the Gallimimus vocal sounds.

 Gallimimus returns in Jurassic World, in which a running herd is depicted during a tour.
 The scene is a reference to the dinosaur's appearance in the first film, and was created by Image Engine.
 The company's artists often viewed the species' original appearance for reference.
 Jeremy Mesana, the animation supervisor for Imagine Engine, said: "We were always going back and staring at that little snippet from the first film.
 It was always interesting trying to find the feeling of the Gallimimus.
 Trying to capture the same essence of that original shot was really tricky".
 By the time Jurassic World was produced, scientists had found that Gallimimus had feathers, although this trait is absent from the film.